vincent-bruel/arduino-and-co/Projects/DustCollectorCommander-ArduinoNano-HallSensorsA3144/README.md

 You can use regular ethernet cables (with or without rj45 connectors) to plug sensors and switches to the PCB hosting the Arduino and the relay.

 ## Schema
+In this schema, only one Hall Sensor and only one manual switch are drawn to stay clear.
+But you can add as many as there are Numerical/Analogical PIN on the Arduino you choose.
 ![Schema](https://github.com/vincent-bruel/arduino-and-co/blob/master/Projects/DustCollectorCommander-ArduinoNano-HallSensorsA3144/DustCollectorCommander_bb.jpg)

 ## You will need Arduino IDE to program arduino nano via USB.